MangelMaxime/Nacara/docs/content/guide/content.md

 ## Content that is not on disk

-A collection can generate its pages instead of reading them - that is how the [changelog plugin](../plugins/changelogs.md) publishes `CHANGELOG.md` files, and how an API reference would work:
+A collection can generate its pages instead of reading them.
+That is how the [changelog plugin](../plugins/changelogs.md) publishes `CHANGELOG.md` files:

 ```fsharp
 |> Collection.producer "api" (fun context ->